saiffardin/movie-search-portal/README.md

 ---

 ### [LandingPage.js](./src/Components/LandingPage/LandingPage.js) <span id="LandingPage"></span> :
 This component finds all the movie genres by calling [get list of genres](#genreList) api.
 Then it calls [get movies from a specific genre](#genreSpecificMovies) api to find movies of that genre.
-To show 5 movies of every genre in the landing page, this component uses [ShowMovies](#ShowMovies) component for every genre available.
+To show 5 movies of every genre in the landing page, this component uses [ShowMovies](#ShowMovies) component.

 ---